 Tip #4: Felice a Testaccio

-Felice is a traditional Roman Trattoria in a very traditional Roman neighborhood.
-Founded 1936 by Felice Trivelloni, the restaurant was a lunch place for the street workers and poor folks in the neighborhood.
+Felice is a traditional Roman trattoria in a very traditional Roman neighborhood.
+Founded in 1936 by Felice Trivelloni, the restaurant was a lunch place for street workers and the poor folks of the neighborhood.

-Testaccio changed, but it’s still a true residential neighborhood and Felice is still run by the Trivelloni clan.
-In the meantime, son Franco took over and is dedicated to modernizing the space but keeping the old family recipes and traditions in the house.
+Testaccio has changed, but it’s still a true residential neighborhood, and Felice is still run by the Trivelloni clan.
+In the meantime, his son Franco took over and is dedicated to modernizing the space while keeping the old family recipes and traditions alive.

 -